 Students work on an assignment (structured literature review, research project) under the supervision of a member of the scientific staff of Maastricht University, resulting in a written product (e.g. literature review, research report).
 Students take the initiative to locate and arrange a FPN supervisor for the elective.
 The elective topic, content and format will be determined by mutual agreement between student and supervisor.
 The assignment should be different/clearly separate from the actions that will be taken in the research internship and the written final product should be a separate product from the master thesis.
 Students are expected to devote 168 hours to the Individual elective.
-Students aiming to follow an individual elective should hand in an individual elective proposal, signed by the supervisor, to the coordinator of the individual elective for approval.
+Students aiming to follow an individual elective should hand in an individual elective for approval.